arduino/docs-content/content/arduino-cloud/08.arduino-cloud-cli/07.getting-started/arduino-cloud-cli.md

 - `arduino-cloud-cli things`

-**Things** in the Arduino IoT Cloud is the virtual twin of your hardware device.
+**Things** in the Arduino Cloud is the virtual twin of your hardware device.
 In a Thing, you create variables, attach device and add network credentials.

 With `arduino-cloud-cli` you can: